ynab/ynab-sdk-ruby/docs/TransactionsApi.md

 List account transactions

-Returns all transactions for a specified account
+Returns all transactions for a specified account, excluding any pending transactions

 ### Parameters